aapen/aapen/doc/forth.md

 ### Built-in FORTH Words

-The following words are pre-defined in _pijFORTHos_
+There are many words pre-defined in _pijFORTHos_.
+They are presented here by category, so you can see related words together.

+#### Stack Manipulation

 | Word | Stack | Description |
 |------|-------|-------------|